Anita Loos: 1931-1935: MGM screenwriter

-MGM screenwriter

 The first project Thalberg handed Loos was Jean Harlow's Red-Headed Woman because F. Scott Fitzgerald was having no luck adapting Katherine Brush's book.
 Fitzgerald, an accomplished writer of novels like The Great Gatsby, was fired and replaced by Loos in a predominantly male run studio system.
 The picture, completed in May 1932, was a smash and established Harlow as a star and put Loos once again in the front rank of screenwriters.

 Loos moved to an apartment in Hollywood, where she was unexpectedly joined by Emerson.
 Though Emerson expressed contrition about his previous behavior, he did nothing to change it.
 While Emerson busied himself offering screen tests to young starlets, Loos was now free to see whomever she pleased, including her now quite ill friend Wilson Mizner.
 Mizner having abused his body with alcohol and drugs, wasted away until dying on April 3, 1932, a date Loos would continue to mark.

 At MGM, Loos happily turned out scripts; however, she frequently had to use Emerson as a conduit to communicate with directors and other executives who balked at dealing with a woman on equal footing.
 This worked well to promote the idea they were a happy couple and writing team.
 She bought a modest house in Beverly Hills in 1934.
 During the day it was work, and at night parties given by other MGM studio executives or stars, like the Thalbergs, the Selznicks and the Goldwyns.
 Loos was a frequent attendee at George Cukor's Sunday brunches, which was the closest Hollywood had to a literary salon.

 In 1935, about the time of the Writer's Guild formation, she was paired with Robert Hopkins, who would later become a frequent collaborator.
 Their work on San Francisco got an Academy Award nomination for best original screenplay.
 She based Clark Gable's character on some confidence men she had known, including Wilson Mizner.
 Thalberg had taken ill again and gave Emerson a two-year contract as a producer at $1,250 a week.
 By mid-1937 Loos had decided not to renew her contract with MGM; since friend and supporter Thalberg's death in September 1936, things had not been going well at the studio and every film felt like a struggle.
 She signed with Samuel Goldwyn, formerly of MGM and now head of United Artists, for $5,000 a week and almost immediately regretted it.
 Loos soldiered on, working on "unworkable" scripts.